m-lamonaca/programming-notes/DotNet/C#/C#.md

 public abstract long Position { get; set; }
 ```

 Some streams are _read-only_.
-For example, if input stream for a console app represents the keyboard or the output of some other program, there’s no meaningful way for the program to write to that stream.
+For example, if input stream for a console app represents the keyboard or the output of some other program, there's no meaningful way for the program to write to that stream.
 Some streams are _write-only_, such as the output stream of a console application.
 If `Read` is called on a write-only stream or `Write` on a read-only one, these methods throw a `NotSupportedException`.